How do I test my connection to an Amazon ElastiCache Redis or Memcached cluster?

 set x Hi -> Redirected to slot located at 172.31.28.122:6379 OK set y Hello OK get y "Hello" set z Bye -> Redirected to slot located at 172.31.9.201:6379 OK get z "Bye" get x -> Redirected to slot located at 172.31.28.122:6379 "Hi"

 Connecting to an Encryption/Authentication enabled cluster

 By default, redis-cli uses an unencrypted TCP connection when connecting to Redis.
-The option BUILD_TLS=yes enables SSL/TLS at the time of redis-cli compilation as shown in the preceding Connecting to a Redis cluster section.
-Enabling AUTH is optional.
-However, you must enable encryption in-transit in order to enable AUTH.
-For more details on ElastiCache encryption and authentication, see ElastiCache for Redis in-transit encryption (TLS).
+The option BUILD_TLS=yes turns on SSL/TLS at the time of redis-cli compilation, as shown in the preceding Connecting to a Redis cluster section.
+Turning on AUTH is optional.
+However, you must turn on encryption in-transit in order to turn on AUTH.
+For details on ElastiCache encryption and authentication, see ElastiCache in-transit encryption (TLS).

 Note: You can use the option --tls with redis-cli to connect to both cluster mode enabled and disabled encrypted clusters.
 If a cluster has an AUTH token set, then you can use the option -a to provide an AUTH password.

 In the following examples, make sure to substitute the endpoint and port of your cluster.

 This example command connects to cluster with encryption and authentication turned on:

 src/redis-cli -h master.rediscli-cluster-disabled.54awdt.use1.cache.amazonaws.com --tls -a <Password> -p 6379